hannahjordanUM/cloud_computing_app_2_terraform/README.md

 ADD:
 - under Actions, click Create Resource: name = add, check Enable API Gateway CORS, create
-- with add selected, click create method under actions, select PUT and the checkmark
+- with add selected, click create method under actions, with /add selected, select PUT and the checkmark
 - make sure lambda function is selected, lambda proxy integration is not checked, and start typing addItem for Lambda Function, click save and ok
 - test that it is working by selecting the lightning bolt test: enter {